Black-Figured Amphora (Storage Vessel) (Primary Title)

 60.3

-Like many creatures in Greek myth, sirens originated in the Near East during the Orientalizing period.
-In art sirens are often associated with death, but in literature their song seduces sailors to their doom; Odysseus’s sailors bound him to the mast of his ship so he could safely hear the sirens’ song.
-This skillfully painted Etruscan vase was misfired, resulting in the reddish color on the siren’s body.
+Like many creatures of Greek mythology, sirens originated in the Near East and entered the Greek world during the Orientalizing period (ca. 750–650 BC); later, the motif was adopted by Etruscan artists.
+In art, sirens are often associated with death, but in literature such as the Odyssey, their seductive song leads sailors to their doom.
+This skillfully painted Etruscan vase was misfired, resulting in the reddish (as opposed to the intended black) color on the siren’s body.

 Adolph D. and Wilkins C. Williams Fund